apache/celeborn/docs/upgrade.md

 during worker shutdown, and shuffle client will re-apply for a new partition location for these allocated partitions.
 Then client side can record all HARD_SPLIT partition information and pre-commit these partition, then the worker side allocated partitions can be committed in a very short time.
-User should enable `celeborn.shuffle.batchHandleCommitPartition.enabled`, the default value is false.
+User should enable `celeborn.client.shuffle.batchHandleCommitPartition.enabled`, the default value is false.

 ## Example setting: